grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

 give better quality guarantees to our users.

-The NixOS infrastructure team runs several types of servers: VMs on AWS, Packet bare metal, macOS systems, among others.
+The NixOS infrastructure team runs several types of servers: VMs on AWS, bare metal, macOS systems, among others.
 We build thousands of packages a day, sometimes reaching many tens of thousands per day.

 Some of our builds depend on unique features like KVM which are only available by using bare metal servers, and all of them benefit from numerous, powerful cores.

-For over a year now, Packet.net has been generously providing bare metal hardware build resources for the NixOS build farm, and together we were curious how the new EPYC from AMD would compare to the hardware we were already using.
+For over a year now, Packet.net (where you can natively deploy NixOS by the way!) has been generously providing bare metal hardware build resources for the NixOS build farm, and together we were curious how the new EPYC from AMD would compare to the hardware we were already using.

 For this benchmark we are comparing Packet’s `m1.xlarge.x86` against Packet’s first EPYC machine, `c2.medium.x86`.
 Hydra already runs a